Dr Jon Prangnell

 Lecturer, School of Social Science, The University of Queensland, 2005 - Present

-Director, University of Queensland Archaeological Services Unit, 1997 - Present
+Director, University of Queensland Archaeological Services Unit, 1997 - 201

 - The social archaeology of late nineteenth and early twentieth century southeast Queensland particularly examining the development of capitalism and its relationship with colonialism, Victorianism and industrial innovation.
 Excavated sites include sawmills, sugar mills, pastoral properties and gold mining towns.

 - Scientific studies related to the taphonomy of the North Brisbane Burial Grounds

-McGowan, G. and Prangnell, J., 2009, "'The Truth Will Out’: Recycling of Packing Timber to Construct a Nineteenth Century Australian Coffin."
-In Australian Archaeology, 68:56-58.
+McGowan, G. and Prangnell, J., 2009, ''The Truth Will Out’: Recycling of Packing Timber to Construct a Nineteenth Century Australian Coffin.'
+Australian Archaeology, 68:56-58.

 Prangnell, J. and Quirk, K., 2009, 'Children in Paradise: Growing up on the Australian Goldfields.'
 Historical Archaeology, 43(3):38-49.